 Dr. Daniel Thomas, DO, MS

-Dr. Thomas is a dedicated and hard-working physician with a wealth of knowledge and experience.
-With a medical career spanning over 35 years, he has helped people worldwide by providing innovative solutions to improving and maintaining their health.
+Dr. Thomas is a highly sought-after physician with a wealth of knowledge and experience.
+With a medical career spanning nearly four decades, he has helped people worldwide by providing innovative solutions for regaining and maintaining their health.
 His strength lies in his scientific curiosity, creative and analytical thinking, and practical application of important biomedical research.
-Despite the demands of a full-time medical practice, to stay at the forefront and continuously improve the care of his patients, Dr. Thomas devotes 20-30 hours a week to reviewing the latest scientific literature and talking with leading scientists to uncover potentially promising treatments.
+Despite the demands of a busy medical practice, to stay at the forefront and continuously improve the care of his patients, Dr. Thomas devotes 20-30 hours a week to reviewing the latest scientific literature, talking with leading scientists, and leveraging artificial intelligence (AI) to help uncover potentially promising treatments.